Particular/docs.particular.net/nservicebus/compliance/fips.md

 The Particular Software Platform is not FIPS compliant, but can run in a FIPS compliant using the following methods:

-## Generate your own HostId
+## NServiceBus HostId

 NServiceBus uses the MD5 hash algorithm to generate deterministic unique identifiers for endpoints, also known as HostIds.
 MD5 is not FIPS compliant.
-Using a FIPS compliant hashing algorithm method to generate a HostId will allow a NServiceBus endpoint to run under a FIPS policy.
+Using a FIPS compliant hashing algorithm method to generate a HostId will allow an NServiceBus endpoint to run under a FIPS policy.

 First a replacement for the MD5 based DeterministicGuid utility within the NServiceBus framework will have to be provided:

 snippet: SHA1DeterministicGuid

-Next [provide your own HostId](https://docs.particular.net/nservicebus/hosting/override-hostid) as part of the endpoint configuration:
+Next [set the HostId](https://docs.particular.net/nservicebus/hosting/override-hostid) as part of the endpoint configuration:

 snippet: HostIdFixer